-It is fun to mix and match vinyl, especially beautiful patterned vinyl and layering can often be a daunting task!
-I am sharing my foolproof tips on How to Layer Vinyl the easy way!
+It is fun to mix and match adhesive vinyl, especially beautiful patterned vinyl, and layering can often be a daunting task!
+I am sharing my foolproof tips & tricks on How to Layer Vinyl the easy way!
 Get perfect results every time and learn to layer vinyl like the boss you are!

 One of the biggest hang-ups I hear when talking to readers or my friends about adhesive vinyl is how difficult it is to layer correctly.

 It’s sticky, it gets static cling and that bottom layer jumps up to kiss that top layer before you have it centered correctly and it can be challenging to pull the layers apart without ruining them.
 They often wrinkle once you pull them apart and try to reapply.

 Today I am using some Premium Vinyl designed by the fabulously fearless Natalie Malan.
 These prints are exclusive to JOANN and they are simply stunning!
 I am not sure how else to describe them.